 (C) The business transfers to a third party the personal information of a consumer as an asset that is part of a merger, acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the business, provided that information is used or shared consistently with this title.
 If a third party materially alters how it uses or shares the personal information of a consumer in a manner that is materially inconsistent with the promises mode at the time of collection, it shall provide prior notice of the new or changed practice to the consumer.
 The notice shall be sufficiently prominent and robust to ensure that existing consumers can easily exercise their choices consistently with this title.
 This subparagraph does not authorize a business to make material, retroactive privacy policy changes or make other changes in their privacy policy in a manner that would violate the Unfair and Deceptive Practices Act (Chapter 5 (commencing with Section 17200) of Part 2 of Division 7 of the Business and Professions Code).

-(ai) "Third party" means a person who is not any of the following: (1) The business with whom the consumer intentionally interacts and that collects personal information from the consumer as part of the consumer's current interaction with the business under this title;
+(1) The business with whom the consumer intentionally interacts and that collects personal information from the consumer as part of the consumer's current interaction with the business under this title;

 (3) Cooperate with law enforcement agencies concerning conduct or activity that the business, service provider, or third party reasonably and in good faith believes may violate federal, state, or local law.